 We retain data from controllers for a period of six months after we have disclosed the statistics we have compiled to the data recipient.
 During the retention period, we use the data to correct any possible errors in the compilation of statistics.

-In the case of a rolling data request, i.e. statistics are compiled and delivered at regular intervals on the basis of updated data, we will retain the data for six months from the last delivery.
+In the case of a rolling data request, i.e. statistics are compiled and delivered at regular intervals on the basis of updated data, we will retain for six months from the delivery of each statistical dataset to the requester.

 The statistics compiled on the basis of the data request do not contain personal data, so they can also be disclosed outside the EU member states.